squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

 is possible that :g:`n` occurs in :g:`t` without following one of the allowed pattern of `pats`:

-* whenever :g:`t` contains as a subterm an occurence :g:`n` that does not follow any of the allowed patterns :g:`pats`, the formula is :g:`true`.
+* whenever :g:`t` contains as a subterm an occurrence :g:`n` that does not follow any of the allowed patterns :g:`pats`, the formula is :g:`true`.
 * whenever :g:`t` contains a :ref:`system-defined macro<section-system-macros>`, :g:`macro@ts`, if `ts` is a concrete action, we simply unfold the definition of the macro, and whenever is it not concrete, we collect all actions of the form :g:`A1` such that :g:`n` occurs in the definition of the action not as an allowed pattern, and the formula :g:`A1<=ts` is added to the conjunction of :g:`occurs(n,t,pats)`.

 Occurs is of course generally defined for indiced names that may occured in index actions.

-.. example:: Basic name occurence
+.. example:: Basic name occurrence

    Consider the following process: